 The Commissioner of Main Roads (CMR) is responsible for the care, control and management of the land over which any declared 'highway' or 'main road' exists (referred to as State Roads).
-Any party intending to conduct work on any State Road reserve must obtain prior approval from Main Roads.
+Any party intending to conduct work on any State Road reserve or erect, establish, display, alter or take down such traffic signs and traffic control devices on any State Road must obtain prior approval from Main Roads.